bendotcodes/cookies/README.md

 Load, save and remove cookies within your React application

 ## Isomorphic cookies!
-You can also plug it directly with a Node.js request by adding just before the renderToString: `reactCookie.plugToRequest(req, res);`<br />
+You can also plug it directly with a Node.js request by adding just before the renderToString: `var unplug = reactCookie.plugToRequest(req, res);`<br />
 *(require the cookieParser middleware)*

+To ensure long running async operations do not attempt to alter cookies after the request has been sent, call the `unplug` function that is returned in a finally block in your router.

 If you are within a non-browser or Node.js environment, you can use `reactCookie.setRawCookie(req.headers.cookie)`

 ## Download
 NPM: `npm install react-cookie`<br />